DarkCaster/OpenWrt-Buildconfigs/README.md

-# OpenWrt-Buildconfigs
-Custom build configs for various OpenWrt\LEDE distributions, USE AT YOUR OWN RISK
+# Custom build configs for various OpenWrt\LEDE distributions

+**USE AT YOUR OWN RISK!**

+See README.md files in subdirectories for more info.